Yikes! Another holy war. Another cyber quarrel.

 Think about it.
 Over the millennia, official human history (vastly different from the unofficial version) references thousands of names for a male deity.
-When one also recognizes the countless ancient and sacred Goddess names, as well as the more obscure divine monikers, one realizes that humanity is absolutely awash in different perceptions of God.
+When one also recognizes the manyfold ancient and sacred goddess names, as well as the more obscure divine monikers, one realizes that humanity is absolutely awash in different perceptions of God.

 How can only one of them be right?

-Just for a moment, let’s suspend our devout defensiveness and look at this whole name thing with some logic and compassion.
+For just a moment, let’s suspend our devout defensiveness and look at this whole name thing with some logic and compassion.
 First of all, we must remember that every indigenous culture is defined by its environment.
 The native animals and vegetation determine the cuisine, the architecture, the colors used in art . . . ad infinitum.
-The intrinsic value of anything is relative to its abundance, or lack thereof.
+The intrinsic value of anything is relative to the local resources.
 Even linguistics and cultural metaphors spring forth from the landscapes and seasons.

 Further, since each of us occupies a very circumscribed position in reality, how dare we presume to speak for All That Is?